Thursday, December 17, 2015

 Another victim of climate change!

 Hmm.
 I suppose something might have happened during the shipment of the item (or, just as likely, while sitting in my stash).
-The backside of my Japp bar (like many a backside) was pale, marred by unsightly bumps and cracks.
+The backside of my Japp bar (like many a backside) was pale and marred by unsightly bumps and cracks.
 Its inside and outside were tangled together in some ghastly dance of death.
 Oh, the horror of it all!
 I have witnessed too many similar scenes in my lifetime already.
 When will the horrors stop?

 Incorrect (and inconsistent) temperature was the likely culprit, but its crimes will, as always, go unpunished; temperature has diplomatic immunity or something.